Reviews You Can Rely On

 Convenience

-The LG LW6017R has a number of modes that include the aforementioned eco-mode, a fairly robust remote, and a useful timer.
+The LG LW6017R has a number of modes (including eco-mode), a fairly robust remote, and a useful timer.
 Timers are fairly easy to set and work in half-hour increments for the first ten hours before changing to hour increments.
 The timer feature can also be used as a delay to turn on the A/C to your selected settings.
 When the LG turns on and off, it keeps all the previous settings; however, it does turn the Eco mode on for auto, cool, and dry settings.

 Overall, an easy-to-read screen with temperature and fan settings, remote, and timer make this a very convenient model to operate.